Log-concavity And The Multiplicative Properties of Restricted Partition Functions: Introduction

 2) Suppose $N=0$, i.e., $\{x_n\}$ is log-concave for all $n\geq 1$, then

 for all non-negative integers $m$.
-A non-trivial upper bound for a log-concave sequence $\{x_n\}$ is thus obtained.
-Moreover, $x_{n+m}\leq x_nx_m$ for all $n,m\geq k$ if $(x_{k})^{k+1}\geq (x_{k+1})^{k}$ for any fixed non-negative integer $k$.
-Specifically, if $k=0$, meaning that $x_0\geq 1$, then for all $n,m\geq 0$, $x_{n+m}\leq x_nx_m$.
-In 2001, Asai, Kubo, \& Kuo \cite[Theorem 2]{[Asai]}\footnote{While $x_0=1$ is mentioned in the theorem's statement, the proof is done for $x_0\leq 1$.
+This give an upper bound for a log-concave sequence $\{x_n\}$.
+For example, a sequence with super exponential growth can not be log-concave.
+Moreover, $x_{n+m}\leq x_nx_m$ for all $n\geq m\geq k$ if $(x_{k})^{k+1}\geq (x_{k+1})^{k}$ for any fixed non-negative integer $k$.
+Specifically, if $k=0$, meaning that $x_0\geq 1$, then for all $n\geq m\geq 0$, $x_{n+m}\leq x_nx_m$.
+In 2001, Asai, Kubo, \& Kuo \cite[Theorem 2]{[Asai]}\footnote{While $x_0=1$ is mentioned in the theorem's statement, the proof works for $x_0\leq 1$.
 To obtain the proof for the log-concave sequence, one must take the reciprocal of the log-convex sequence in \cite{[Asai]}.} proved the case $N=0$ and $k=0$ of Theorem \ref{main_theorem1}.
 Gajdzica, Miska, \& Ulas \cite[Theorem 4.4]{Gajdzica_Miska_Ulas} proved this case again in $2023$ using a similar technique used in \cite{[Asai]}.
 It can be seen that Theorem \ref{main_theorem1} not only generalized the results of \cite[Theorem 2]{[Asai]} or \cite[Theorem 4.4]{Gajdzica_Miska_Ulas}, it is also more effective.
 For instance, Bessenrodt-Ono result \eqref{bres-ono} can be obtained from Theorem \ref{main_theorem1} but it can not be derived from the $N=k=0$ case of Theorem \ref{main_theorem1}.
-Instead one may obtain a weaker result such as $\{p(n+26)\}n\geq 0$ is abundant (see \cite[Example 4.5]{Gajdzica_Miska_Ulas}).
+Instead one may obtain a weaker result such as $\{p(n+26)\}_{n\geq 0}$ is abundant (see \cite[Example 4.5]{Gajdzica_Miska_Ulas}).
 A weaker version of Theorem \ref{main_theorem1} for $k=0$ and $M=N$ was recently derived by Heim and Neuhauser \cite{heimmarkus}.
-As we shall demonstrate in section 1.1, the result given in \cite{heimmarkus} does not imply that the log-concave sequences in examples 4 and 5 are abundant for smaller indices.
+As we shall demonstrate in section 1.1, the result given in \cite{heimmarkus} does not imply that the log-concave sequences in example 5 are abundant for smaller indices.